atk4/invoice/README.md

 Before statement is sent - you will see a preview.

-You can also client on any client to see list of invoices and payments (they will be in the separate tabs).
+You can also click on any client to see list of his invoices and payments for these invoices.
+They will be in the separate tabs.
 Adding invoice is simple.
 Once added invoice will have action
 buttons:
  - Email invoice